 The year 2017 may be known as the year of ransomware, but what will 2018 be known for?
 Though we cannot predict in what industry the next wave of ransomware will strike, or even when it will strike, we feel that "this may be the year" for cybersecurity to get a seat at the head table.

 As we close out on our first month of the year, the number of and magnitude of data breaches that occurred is alarming.
-From Equifax in 2017, to Aadhaar's data breach right after the new year began, its remains abundantly clear that data security is still a significant challenge for organizations.
+From Equifax in 2017 to Aadhaar's data breach right after the new year began, it remains abundantly clear that data security is still a significant challenge for organizations.

 Password hacking techniques have evolved, and though many organizations are concerned about data being stolen or compromised, password security practices must also be evaluated.
-Form 2016 to 2017 the DBIR reported an increase in the percentage of security incidents involving weak, default or stolen passwords, with an increase of 63 to 81 percent.
+From 2016 to 2017 the DBIR reported an increase in the percentage of security incidents involving weak, default, or stolen passwords, with an increase of 63 to 81 percent.

 In 2017, we talked about password security weaknesses, which included: